TheMonk2121/ai-dev-tasks/PRD-B-1016-RL-Enhanced-DSPy-Model-Selection.md

 ## 1. Problem Statement

-**What's broken?** The current DSPy model selection system uses static rules and manual configuration, which limits performance optimization and doesn't learn from experience.
+**What's broken?** The current DSPy model selection system uses static rules and manual configuration, which limits performance optimization and doesn'tt learn from experience.
 The system can't adapt to different task types, user preferences, or performance patterns.
 Model selection is based on fixed criteria rather than actual outcomes, leading to suboptimal performance and missed opportunities for improvement.

 **Why does it matter?** Model selection directly impacts the quality and efficiency of AI interactions in the development ecosystem.
 Poor model selection leads to slower responses, lower quality outputs, and wasted computational resources.
 As a solo developer, I need optimal AI performance to maximize productivity and maintain focus on high-impact work.